Who runs The Writing Retreat?

 Can I have my own room?

-Yes, we think it is important to have ‘a room of my own’, unless you want to share with a writing friend.
-We have a range of double and twin rooms, which you can spread out in or share if you are travelling with a writer friend or partner.
-There are writing desks in the rooms and other tables and spaces perfect for writing around the house and in the gardens.
+Yes, we think it is important to have ‘a room of my own’, unless you specifically want to share with a writing friend.
+We have a range of double and twin rooms, which you can spread out in or share if you are attending with a writer friend or partner.
+There are writing tables in the rooms and other spaces perfect for writing around the house.

 Is my room en-suite?